Ashland County Court Records

 Email: clerkstaff@ashlandcounty.org

 For Municipal Court civil records, contact the Municipal Court Clerk at (419) 289-8137.
-The court is located at 1209 East Main Street, P.O.
+The court's mailing address is 1209 East Main Street, P.O.
 Box 385, Ashland, OH 44805.

 Property Records